 If you want to schedule reloads for your apps, you or your administrator needs to create a reload task in the Qlik Management Console.
 You can also reload apps directly in the hub.

-SaaS editions of Qlik Sense
+Qlik Sense SaaS

 App owners can both reload and schedule reloads for their apps directly from the cloud hub.

 You control access to published apps by publishing them to streams.
 Streams are created in QMC and access to streams is set in QMC.
 Published apps have restrictions with how content can be added to it after publishing.
 Updates to the app can be made by duplicating the app, making changes, and then republishing the app.
 Sheets can be added to the base sheets of a published app by approving them.